KushagraaWadhwa/DocumentParsing/README.md

 # Summary

 The project aimed to implement a document parser in Python using pre-trained NLP models and libraries to convert unstructured internal policy documents into a structured format, extracting text, images, and tables while maintaining their original order.
-The chosen parser, integrating PyMuPDF and Camelot, was selected for its ability to provide image metadata, extract images, and efficiently read text and tables in the exact order they appear in the documents.Amongst the text parsing libraries PyMUPDF is the fastest and best amongst its competitors, LlamaParser has quite a lot exploraton but is not allowed to be used for company's internal documents, the best lbrary for parsing turned out to be Camelot; which can provide tables in three formats:- Markdown, CSV, JSON.
+The chosen parser, integrating PyMuPDF and Camelot, was selected for its ability to provide image metadata, extract images, and efficiently read text and tables in the exact order they appear in the documents.Amongst the text parsing libraries PyMUPDF is the fastest and best amongst its competitors, LlamaParser has quite a lot exploraton but is not allowed to be used for company's internal documents, the best lbrary for parsing tables turned out to be Camelot; which can provide tables in three formats:- Markdown, CSV, JSON.
 The research phase evaluated various libraries, ultimately discarding some due to poor performance and not being able to help us achieve the results.
-The final solution was tested on three major policy documents, achieving the required document coverage rate of over 90%.
+The final solution was tested on three major policy documents and their document coverage has been computed and stored in the directory itself.
 A Streamlit dashboard was also developed to visualize the pdf documents about the corpus count, pages count, images count, tables count etc.

+As a final conclusion, The best parser identifying the text and the tables and various other elements of the PDF file is concluded to be (PyMUPDF+Camelot).
+Some improvements are possible in this parser, which have been listed below under the heading "Next Steps"

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Limitations

 - Multillingual Parsing Capability of the parser